eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 `SubscriberEvent::DATA_RECEIVED`.
 If you attach the subscriber event `SubscriberEvent::DATA_RECEIVED` to a WaitSet you will be notified about every new incoming sample whenever you call `WaitSet::wait` or `WaitSet::timedWait`.
-If multiple samples were send before you called those methods you will still receive only one notification.
+If multiple samples were sent before you called those methods you will still receive only one notification.

 If you attach on the other hand the state `SubscriberState::HAS_DATA` you will